hipc-book/hipc-book.github.io/_practicals/1-introduction_to_c-1.md

 int factorial(int m)
 ```

 specifies that the function `factorial()` takes one integer input and returns an integer.
 A C function cannot return multiple values.
-If you want a C function to return multiple values, use pointers (more on those in a bit).
+If you want a C function to return multiple values, use pointers (more on those later) or custom types (more on those later, too).

 Note the use of the `scanf()` function in the above code.
 It scans input according to a format specifier (`"%d"` in this case).
 To know more about the function `scanf()` type